Glue is a function that binds (adheres) the vertices of two ArtMeshes together.

 Weights can be set per vertex, but not per keyform control.

-Details are explained in “Adjusting Glue Weight” in the latter half of this page.
+Details are explained in “Adjustment of Glue Weight” later in this section.

-The degree of glue application is the degree of effectiveness of the glue setting.
+The compatibility of glue is the degree of effectiveness of the glue setting.

-Lowering the value of the degree of application weakens the effect of the glue.
+Lowering the value of the compatibility weakens the effect of the glue.

 This section explains how to set the glue on the ArtMesh.